-- 1. Total family income exceeds the applicable income limits published by CTCAC and HUD. - 2.
+- 1. Total family income exceeds the applicable income limits published by HUD. - 2.
 Household cannot pay the full security deposit at move-in. - 3.
 Household refuses to accept the second offer of a unit. - 4.
 Household fails to respond to interview letters or otherwise fails to cooperate with the certification process.
 Failure to sign consent forms. - 5.
-ANY adult household member fails to attend eligibility interview. - 6.
-Blatant disrespect or disruptive behavior toward management, the property or other residents exhibited by an applicant or family member any time prior to move-in (or a demonstrable history of such behavior).

-- 7. Applicant failed to provide adequate verification of income or we are unable to adequately verify income and/or income sources. - 8.
-Household is composed entirely of full time students and does not meet the exception outlined in Section 42 of the IRC. - 9.
+ANY adult household members fail to attend eligibility interview. - 6.
+Blatant disrespect or disruptive behavior toward management, the property or other residents exhibited by an applicant or family member any time prior to move-in (or a demonstrable history of such behavior). - 7.
+Household is comprised entirely of full time students and does not meet the exception outlined in Section 42 of the IRC. - 8.
+Applicant has failed to provide adequate verification of income or we are unable to adequately verify income and/or income sources. - 9.
 Providing or submitting false or untrue information on your application or failure to cooperate in any way with the verification process. - 10.
 Unit assignment will NOT be the family's sole place of residency.
 Qualification for a unit includes occupying the unit on a continuous basis and as a primary residence.
-Residents may not be absent from the unit for more than 60 consecutive days, or for longer than 180 continuous days for medical reasons. - 11.
-Family members failed to provide proof of a social security number.
+Residents may not be absent from the unit for more than 60 consecutive days, or for longer than 180 continuous days for medical reasons.

+- 11. Family members failed to provide proof of a social security number.
 See "Disclosure of SSN" section of this plan. - 12.
 Household does not meet the "Restriction on assistance to students" section of this plan.